Table of Contents

 During the reign of Osiris, he and Isis taught humanity culture, religious worship, agriculture, and more.
 It was said to be the most prosperous time in Ancient Egypt.
 However, Osiris’ brother, Set, grew jealous of his brother’s success.
 He plotted to kill Osiris and usurp his throne.
 After having Osiris trapped in a wooden casket, he threw him into the Nile and the current took him away.

 - Isis rescues Osiris

-Isis went to rescue her husband, and finally found him in Byblos, Phoenicia.
+Isis went to rescue her husband and finally found him in Byblos, on the coast of Phoenicia.
 She brought his body back to Egypt to revive his loved one with magic but Set discovered it.
-Set then cut his brother’s corpse into pieces and scattered it throughout the land so that Isis could not revive him.
+Set then cut his brother’s corpse into pieces and scattered them throughout the land so that Isis could not revive him.
 Isis was able to retrieve all the parts, except for Osiris’ penis.
-This had been thrown into the Nile and eaten by a catfish or a crab, depending on the source.
-Since Osiris was no longer complete, he could not stay and rule the living – he had to go to the underworld.
+It had been thrown into the Nile and eaten by a catfish or a crab, depending on the source.
+Since Osiris was no longer complete, he could not stay and rule the living – he had to go to the Underworld.

 - Isis conceives Horus

 Before Osiris left, Isis created a phallus using her magical powers.
 She then lay with Osiris and got pregnant with Horus.
 Osiris left, and the pregnant Isis remained in the surroundings of the Nile, hiding from the wrath of Set.
 She delivered Horus in the marshlands around the Nile Delta.